google/osv-scanner/docs/guided-remediation.md

 - The subcommand does not use the `osv-scanner.toml` configuration.
 Use the `--ignore-vulns` flag instead.
 - The subcommand does not group aliases of the same vulnerabilities together.
-- Unique vulnerabilities are counted differently when relocking & relaxing versus with in-place and the `scan` action.
-Scan will count the same OSV ID affecting two different package versions separately, whereas relock will count this as one vulnerability.
+- Unique vulnerabilities are counted differently with `fix --strategy=relock` versus with `fix --strategy=in-place` and with `scan`. `scan` will count the same OSV ID affecting two different package versions separately, whereas `fix --strategy=relock` will count this as one vulnerability.

-  e.g. if `OSV-123-456` affects both `foo@1.0.0` and `foo@2.0.0` in your project, scan and in-place will treat this as two distinct vulnerabilities, while relock will treat this as only one.
+  e.g. if `OSV-123-456` affects both `foo@1.0.0` and `foo@2.0.0` in your project, `scan` and `fix --strategy=in-place` will treat this as two distinct vulnerabilities, while `fix --strategy=relock` will treat this as only one.

 ### npm